AgnostiqHQ/covalent/doc/source/deployment.rst

 Since the server runs as a daemon process, the trailing ``&& bash`` prevents the container from exiting.

 Users coming with their own containers may choose to install Covalent as an extension.
 This is possible by replacing the ``FROM`` values with the user's container name.
 Note that if the base operating system differs from the recommended platform, Covalent may experience unexpected behavior.
-For a full list of supported platforms, refer to the Compatibility Matrix.
+For a full list of supported platforms, refer to the `Compatibility Matrix <`_.

 Deployment on AWS
 #################